kyma-project/busola/docs/extensibility/display-section.md

   - **default** - optional flag.
 If set to `true`, the list view is sorted by this value by default.
   - **compareFunction** - optional [JSONata](https://docs.jsonata.org/overview.html) compare function.
 It is required to use `$first` and `$second` variables when comparing two values.
 There is a special custom function [compareStrings](jsonata.md#comparestringsfirst-second) used to compare two strings, for example, `$compareStrings($first, $second)`
 - **search** - optional search option.
 If set to `true`, it allows you to search the resource list by this value.
 Defaults to false.
 It can also be set to an object with the following property:
   - **searchFunction** - optional [JSONata](https://docs.jsonata.org/overview.html) search function.
-It allows to use `$input` variable to get the search input's value that can be used to search for more complex data.
+It allows you to use the `$input` variable to get the search input's value that can be used to search for more complex data.

 #### Example